JeeZeh/jeezeh.github.io/ssg/content/posts/network.md

 }
 ```

-Exposing the settings panel by removing the previous `.remove()` statement is promising, but sadly returns a `403` with a divine `"Bridge mode is forbidden!"` message if you try to apply the settings.
+Exposing the settings panel by removing the previous `.remove()` statement is promising, but sadly returns a `403` with a divine `"Bridge mode is forbidden!"` error message if you try to apply the settings.

 ![Virgin Media's router settings page showing an exposed "modem mode" panel that returns an error on trying to enable it](modem-mode.png#no-hover)